rizqillah-pnl/rizqillah-pnl/README.md

 I am **Certified** as a **Junior Web Programmer** at LSP Digital on 15 Nov 22

-⚡ Fun fact: I study because I'm lazy
+⚡ Fun fact: I like to learn new things, its awesome

 <!-- - 🌱 I’m currently learning ...
 -